Black Hole Superradiance in Dynamical Chern-Simons Gravity: Superradiance in dCS gravity

-\end{widetext} where $R_{\K,\ell}(r)$ is given by Eq.~\eqref{GRSolFar}.
-In order to fully separate this equation, we will make use of the Legendre polynomial recurrence relation to rewrite the angular dependence on the right-hand side of Eq.~\eqref{kgfar} as a linear combination of modes $\ell, \ell + 2$ and $\ell-2$ modes.
+In order to fully separate the Klein-Gordon equation in the far zone, shown in detail in Appendix \ref{LegendreRec}, we will make use of the Legendre polynomial recurrence relation to rewrite the angular dependence on the right-hand side of Eq.~\eqref{kgfar} as a linear combination of $P_\ell^m, P_{\ell + 2}^m$ and $P_{\ell-2}^m$.
 We thus make the following ansatzes: